jcurl/RJCP.DLL.Environment/WinVersionApiQuery/binary/README.md

 Precompiled binaries for Windows XP, compiled with Visual Studio 2005 SP1.

-These will work on Windows NT4 SP1, Windows 2000 SP4, etc. up to Windows 11.
+These will work on Windows NT 3.51, 4.0 SP1, Windows 2000 SP4, etc. up to
+Windows 11.
 These images have no manifest present (so we can see the effect this has on `GetVersionEx` reporting 6.2.9200 instead of 10.0.x).

 You will need to have the Microsoft Visual C++ 2005 Redistributable Packages installed, else you might get the error: